microsoft/WSL/CONTRIBUTING.md

 ## Important: Reporting BSODs and Security issues
 **Do not open GitHub issues for Windows crashes (BSODs) or security issues.**.
 Instead, send Windows crashes or other security-related issues to secure@microsoft.com.
+See the `10) Reporting a Windows crash (BSOD)` section below for detailed instructions.

 ## Reporting issues in Windows Console or WSL text rendering/user experience
 Note that WSL distro's launch in the Windows Console (unless you have taken steps to launch a 3rd party console/terminal).
 Therefore, *please file UI/UX related issues in the [Windows Console issue tracker](https://github.com/microsoft/console)*.